rstemmer/musicdb/README.md

 To install MusicDB, read [:notebook: How to Install MusicDB](https://rstemmer.github.io/musicdb/build/html/usage/install.html) in the documentation.

-For updating, you can also execute the `install.sh` script.
+For updating, you can also execute `cd scripts && ./install.sh && musicdb upgrade --major`.
 Read the *Breaking News* for manual steps to do before updating to a new major release.

-Updating to the next minor version can be done by simply executing `git pull && ./quickupdate.sh` (Be sure you are on the master branch).
+Updating to the next minor version can be done by simply executing `git pull && cd scripts && ./update.sh` (Be sure you are on the master branch).

 ## Usage